Writing at St James

 The ‘Talk for Writing’ method, that we embrace from Nursery to Year 6, enables our children to imitate orally the language they need for a particular topic, before reading and analysing it, and then writing their own version.
 In other words, ‘Talk for Writing’ starts with enjoying and sharing stories and learning to tell a story off by heart with expression and actions.
 Once a story is learnt, the children are encouraged to adapt it to make it their own, for example by changing the characters or the setting.
 When they are confident, they write independently.

-‘Talk for Writing’ is a very supportive and structured approach.
+‘Talk for Writing’ is a very supportive and structured approach to writing.
 Children gain confidence and know what they need to do in order to get better through peer and teacher developmental modelling and marking, mainly within the lesson.
 We actively encourage reflection on learning.
 We invite parents in to school throughout the year to help to support and enjoy their children’s learning e.g. in parent workshops and experiencing life in class.

 Our children say: